So far we have studied unconstrained minimization of

 \]

-A sample code for optimization problem with KKT conditions and a simple penalty method is as follows:
+Sample code for an optimization problem with KKT conditions and a simple penalty method is as follows:

 Implementation note: slack variables vs. active-set tracking